snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Doing research on MVC.net core and trying to migrate Asp.net to MVC.net core.

 As a part of migration from ASP.net 3 tier architecture to MVC .net core, started dveloping object files in models part which represents the business logics.

+ Migrated our project from asp.net to mvc.net core, which results in better performance.